Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 This would inhibit deliberation.

-So to to frame this, I suppose, you know, we have the legal right to do freedom of information requests for public good.
+So to frame this, I suppose, you know, we have the legal right to do freedom of information requests for public good.

 And this is going to impede the discourse by allowing people to know what's going on.

-I don't understand that argument really.
+I don't understand that argument.

 Look at that next line.